Ah, the wonderful world of dating.

-Because, if the bad is all your friends and family are hearing, they’re going to whisper in your ear one word: RUN.
+Because if the bad is all your friends and family are hearing, they’re going to whisper in your ear one word: RUN.
 And this can cause toxicity to flourish.
-You'll train them to reflect back on the negatives of your partner which creates a feedback loop that just grows stronger in time.
+You'll train them to reflect on the negatives of your partner, which creates a feedback loop that just grows stronger in time.

-An inability to repair and apologize: According to John Gottman, a Relationship Researcher, one of the key indicators that a relationship will work out is dictated by whether the partners are open to being influenced by each other.
+An inability to repair and apologize: According to John Gottman, a relationship researcher, one of the key indicators that a relationship will work out is whether the partners are open to being influenced by each other.
 Think of this in terms of conflict: if no one is willing to apologize and take ownership of their wrongdoings, then they're going against this key principle.
 In other words, you’re not willing to be influenced by the other person.

 An inability to apologize goes beyond stubbornness; it’s an inability to see another’s point of view and, most importantly, it’s an inability to validate their emotional experience.